-Beneficiaries: the relevant labour market institutions (i.e. the Croatian Employment Service, REGOS, Croatian Pension Insurance Institute, Ministry responsible for Entrepreneurship and Crafts, Institute for Occupational Safety Improvement).
+Beneficiaries: the relevant labour market institutions (i.e. the Croatian Employment Service, REGOS, Croatian Pension Insurance Institute, Ministry responsible for economy and entrepreneurship, Institute for Occupational Safety Improvement).

-Investment 8vii - Modernisation of labour market institutions, such as public and private employment services, and improving the matching of labour market needs, including through actions that priority enhance transnational labour mobility as well as through mobility schemes and better cooperation between institutions and relevant stakeholders level of the OPEHR.
+Investment priority 8vii - Modernisation of labour market institutions, such as public and private employment services, and improving the matching of labour market needs, including through actions that enhance transnational labour mobility as well as through mobility schemes and better cooperation between institutions and relevant stakeholders

-The Monitoring Committee for the OPEHR will be set as the body for definition and adoption of the Selection Criteria and its methodology, at the
+The Monitoring Committee for the OPEHR will be set as the body for definition and adoption of the Selection Criteria and its methodology, at the level of the OPEHR.